cogentcore/core/docs/content/advanced/updating.md

 ## How to make a new Widget type

 To better understand the Update logic, it is useful to see how the code is organized to configure a given Widget.
-We will look at elements of the [[core.Button]] widget as a familiar example.
+We will look at elements of the [[doc:core.Button]] widget as a familiar example.

 ### The `Init()` method has everything